disclaimer

 The Wisconsin court may only expunge a conviction record if:

-• The crime was the first conviction, and the defendant was under age 21 at the time of conviction
+• The crime was the first conviction, and the defendant was under the age of 21 at the time of the conviction

 • The defendant was under the age of 25 when the offense was committed